-Remember when we said your plan needs to be formalized?
+Remember when we said your plan needs to be formalised?
 Here’s where that idea comes home to roost.

-Sales enablement won’t get far without a standardized strategy in place.
-(And if this seems like an obvious point, consider only about 28% of companies operated under a systematic sales enablement program as of 2021.)
+Sales enablement won’t get far without a standardised strategy in place.
+(And if this seems like an obvious point, consider only about 28% of companies are operating under a systematic sales enablement programme as of 2021.)
 Consequently, the first step in building a sales enablement plan is to draft a charter directly in keeping with your sales strategies and objectives.

 Questions to ask when building your charter include:

 - How will onboarding and training be defined?
 What learning management systems, sales methodologies, educational software, etc., will you use and when?

 - How will your coaching strategy unfold?
 When, where, and how often will sales reps meet with coaches and/or undergo learning “refreshers”?
 Will coaching be in person or delivered remotely (or a combination of both)?